mahesh-0103/CliniQ/README.md

 ## 🌟 Overview

-**CliniQ AI** is a modern medical diagnostic platform combining React frontend with FastAPI backend for instant pneumonia detection.
+**CliniQ** is a modern medical diagnostic platform combining React frontend with FastAPI backend for instant pneumonia detection.
 Built following **Morweb Medical Design Guidelines** with focus on accessibility, clinical usability, and privacy-first architecture.

 ---